KarthikPulusu/Stock-Price-Prediction/README.md

 # 📈 Stock Market Prediction using Machine Learning & Sentiment Analysis

 ## 📌 Overview
 This project predicts stock closing prices by combining historical market data with financial news sentiment analysis.
-It enhances traditional time-series forecasting by integrating transformer-based NLP (FinBERT) and optional LLM-based sentiment analysis to capture market psychology and news impact.
+It enhances traditional time-series forecasting by integrating **transformer-based financial NLP (FinBERT)** and an **LLM-based sentiment approach (GenAI)** to capture market psychology and news impact.

-The system is designed using a production-style ML pipeline with rolling-window validation to avoid data leakage and ensure realistic performance.
+The solution follows a **production-style ML pipeline** using a **rolling window strategy** to prevent data leakage and simulate real-world deployment.

 ---

 ## 🎯 Objectives
-- Predict future stock closing prices using historical data
+- Predict future stock closing prices using historical market data
 - Improve prediction accuracy using financial news sentiment
-- Compare rule-based, transformer-based, and GenAI sentiment approaches
+- Compare transformer-based sentiment models with LLM-based GenAI approaches
-- Build a realistic, interview-ready ML pipeline
+- Build an interview-ready, production-aware ML pipeline

 ---